nathanbish/CUSG-Law/Statutes/Title III: Finance & Appropriations/Chapter 4: Student Fees/README.md

 (b) Graduate students with a designation of D status shall be assessed CUSG base fees.

 > (i) D status is defined as a Doctoral student that is Post-Comprehensive Exam and registered for 3 or 5+ dissertation hours as required by Graduate School Rules.

+## §3.4.4 – Student Fee Calculation Method
+**Enacted by 83 LCB 10 (2015, “Student Fee Calculation”)**

+(a) Student fee calculations shall be conducted as follows:
+> (i) Take the approved CUSG Cost Center Budget as approved by Legislative Council.
+> (ii) Subtract the cost of bonds.
+> (iii) Subtract the estimated revenues for continuing education.
+> (iv) Subtract out predicted interest to be accumulated.
+> (v) Add in fees for police, local schools, childcare, insurance, capital, refunds, waivers, bad debt, and other predicted student fee expenses not included in the CUSG Cost Center Budget.

+(b) To calculate the cost per week to full-fee-paying students to run CUSG cost centers:
+> (i) Use the formula:
+> > (Predicted Fall enrollment × 16)
+> > + (Predicted Spring enrollment × 16)
+> > + (Predicted Summer enrollment × Tier factor)
+> > ÷ Predicted weeks of enrollment
+> (ii) Then divide the result by the predicted weeks of enrollment.

+(c) Multiply this number by 16 and add in the base fee to determine the Fall/Spring semester fee for an individual student.

+(d) To determine the summer fee for an individual student, multiply the weekly fee by the tier factor:
+> Tier 0 (≤ 3 weeks): Factor = 0
+> Tier 1 (> 3 weeks–6 weeks): Factor = 5
+> Tier 2 (> 6 weeks–9 weeks): Factor = 8
+> Tier 3 (> 9 weeks or combination): Factor = 10